Akib7/Test-Case-Project-Shwapno/README.md

 - **Test Objective**: A brief description of the objective or purpose of the test case.

--**Preconditions**: Any necessary prerequisites or conditions that must be met before executing the test case.
+- **Preconditions**: Any necessary prerequisites or conditions that must be met before executing the test case.

 - **Test Steps**: Detailed step-by-step instructions on how to execute the test case.